 Consequently, Egress Prevent can ensure a user avoids misdirecting an email and sends the right information to the right recipients – all with an appropriate level of protection applied when sharing sensitive information (such as using Egress email encryption, TLS or other third-party solutions).

 It’s time to think differently about disabling autocomplete in Outlook

 At Egress, we believe we can solve these problems in a new and innovative way that means organisations don’t need to disable autocomplete.
 Egress advanced DLP and Outlook encryption analyses user behaviour, recipient/domain authenticity and security characteristics to form an opinion on whether someone is about to make a mistake when sending an email – whether caused by autocomplete or human error.
 Consequently, Risk-based Protection can ensure a user avoids misdirecting an email and sends the right information to the right recipients – all with an appropriate level of protection applied when sharing sensitive information (such as using Egress encryption, TLS or other third-party solutions).

-For further information on how Egress can help your business to proactively mitigate Outlook autocomplete and other mistakes, please click here.
+For further information on how Egress can help your business prevent missent emails and other mistakes without having to disable Outlook autocomplete, please contact us.